ericpan64/Covid19-Hospitalization-Prediction/README.md

 ## Submit this model to the COVID-19 DREAM Challenge

-This model meets the requirements for models to be submitted to Question 2 of the COVID-19 DREAM Challenge.
-Please see [this page](https://www.synapse.org/#!Synapse:syn21849255/wiki/602419) for instructions on how to submit this model.
+This model meets the requirements (As of Dec 2020) for models to be submitted to Question 2 of the COVID-19 DREAM Challenge.
+Please see [this page](https://www.synapse.org/#!Synapse:syn21849255/wiki/602419) for instructions and updated requirements on how to submit this model.